 Breast Engorgement: What it Is, its Symptoms, Treatment, and More

-Once your little one has arrived, you’ll notice a few changes in your body.
-Your bump will get smaller and your breasts will fill up with milk.
-Sometimes, your breasts can feel overly full, heavy, and tight, even to the extent they are uncomfortable or even painful shortly after giving birth when the milk starts to come in.
-Read on to learn all about what breast engorgement is, how to prevent this condition, and how to help relieve engorged breasts.
+Once your little one has arrived, you'll notice a few changes in your body.
+Your bump will get smaller, and your breasts will fill up with milk.
+Sometimes, when your milk starts to come in shortly after giving birth, your breasts can feel overly full, heavy, and tight to the point where they're uncomfortable or even painful.
+Read on to learn all about what breast engorgement is, how to prevent this condition, and how to help relieve engorged breasts even when not breastfeeding.

 What Is Breast Engorgement?